thiago4go/dapr-workshop/docs/prerequisites.md

 - [Database Client for VSCode](https://marketplace.visualstudio.com/items?itemName=cweijan.vscode-database-client2) or [Redis Insight](https://redis.io/insight/) (optional to visualize Redis data)
 - [Powershell](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.4) (for Windows users)

-Today the workshop is offered in two languages, Python and Java.
+Today the workshop is offered in two languages, Python and .NET.
 For the language of your choice you will also need to install the following:

 <details>
 <summary>Python</summary>